-is an Associate Professor of Teaching in the UBC Department of Cellular and Physiological Sciences, as well as at UBC Faculty of Medicine, Southern Medical Program (SMP), at the UBC Okanagan campus in Kelowna, BC.
-He also teaches and oversees the case-based learning curriculum at SMP.
+is an Associate Professor of Teaching, in the UBC Department of Cellular and Physiological Sciences, and the Assistant Dean of the UBC Southern Medical Program (SMP at the UBC Okanagan campus in Kelowna, BC.

-Over the past decade, Segun has taught anatomy and all its subdisciplines to pre-clerkship students in the UBC MD Undergraduate Program.
-His research focuses on medical education, particularly on small group learning pedagogies, and on how casebased learning equips medical students for clinical decision-making during clerkship and beyond.
+Over the past decade, he has taught Anatomy and all its subdisciplines to pre-clerkship students of the UBC MD Undergraduate Program.
+His research focuses on medical education, particularly on small group learning pedagogies, and on how case-based learning equips medical students for clinical decision making during clerkship and beyond.